apostrophecms/apostrophe-documentation/README.md

 ### 3. Deploying

 If you have access, you can deploy your work to [apostrophecms.org/docs](http://apostrophecms.org/docs/index.html).
-Just do:
+You'll need the `sitemap-static` module installed: `npm install -g sitemap-static`.

+To deploy, run:

 ```sh
 $ ./deploy